cathrynploehn-NIST/Visualizationintroduction/README.md

 ![PCA biplot](/images/Fig_PCA_biplot.jpg) _spatial-analyst.net_

 In addition to focusing on _computer supported data visualization_, I will also focus on _information visualization_.
 (Although some concepts may also apply to knowledge visualization)

-#### The Data

-Data lies at the center of visualization.
-Data can be in a multitude of formats, for example: text, image, sound or video.

-Data values can be separated into three categories (Card and Mackinlay 1997):

-- __Nominal__: Only = or ≠ to other values
-- __Ordered__: Follows a < relation
-- __Quantitative__: Can be processed by arithmetic

-The best type of visualization method for data will vary depending on these categories and other factors.

-####Visualization vocabulary

-Card and Mackinlay (1997) introduce an visual vocabulary to describe visualization.

-__Marks__: Point, line, area, surface, volume

-__Controlled Processing of Graphical Features__: Process abstract encodings (text, etc.)

-__Automatically Processing of Graphical Features__: Process visual properties (position, color, etc.)

-- __Retinal encodings__: Color, size shape, gray-level, orientation, texture, connection, enclosure
-- __Position__: X, Y, Z, T (3D space plus time)

-The vocabulary builds upon previous work by Bertin (1983) and Mackinlay (1986).

-Visualizations establish mappings between data and the visual vocabulary described above (Card and Mackinlay).

 ##Why information visualization is important